 Hemp seeds have a rich profile of fatty acids, nutrients, and useful bioactive compounds.

 Hemp oil comes from the small seeds of the Cannabis sativa plant.
 The seeds don’t contain the same levels of compounds as the plant itself does.
 However, they do have a rich profile of fatty acids, nutrients, and useful bioactive compounds.

 Compared to CBD oil, hemp oil’s main drawback is the lack of cannabinoids, terpenes, or other medicinal compounds in the stalks, leaves, and flowers of the cannabis plant.
 It doesn’t provide any of the benefits associated with whole-plant hemp extracts, like CBD oil.

 Unlike CBD oil, people do not use hemp oil for its medicinal value.
 Instead, it’s more of a nutritional supplement.
 Hemp oil is rich in healthy fatty acids, high-quality protein, minerals, and vitamins.
 It provides excellent nutritional value and is also becoming very popular in the beauty industry.

-Hemp oil has its own unique benefits and is an excellent addition to just about any health and wellness routine.
+Hemp oil has unique benefits and is an excellent addition to most health and wellness routines.